You are currently browsing the tag archive for the ‘USAF’ tag.

 There were quiet times during his day when the simulator wasn’t scheduled – and of course, over time, I learned what those times were, and just ‘happened’ to show up pretty consistently about then.

-Over the course of one summer, Steve let me fly the thing – I did the math some time back, and I think I had something like 40 hours in it over that summer.
+Over the course of one summer, Steve let me fly the thing – I did the math some time back, and I think I had something like 40 hours in it over those three months.

 I learned how to start the engines, how to taxi out to an imaginary runway (Steve would play the part of the air traffic controller and give me directions over the headsets from outside), and then Steve taught me how to take off.
 Now understand – all this is in a full size, full motion simulator that’s an exact replica of the cockpit.
 You hear the engines.
 You feel the vibration of the engines.
 You literally feel the bumps in the pavement you’re taxiing across.
 It would even have the nose dip as you hit the brakes to stop at the end of the runway before starting your takeoff roll, where you’d feel the bumps in the pavement going by faster and faster, until when you pulled the nose up, you could actually *feel* the nose gear lift off – it smoothed out because it wasn’t rolling over pavement anymore.
 Then there were the checklists to make sure everything was done right.
 Landing gear had to come up as soon as the plane was actually climbing.
 Flaps came up in stages as the plane accelerated, and so on.